ncatlab/nlab-content/pages/1360.md

 The simplicial enrichment is theorem 6.1

-The charaxcterization of the fibrant objects is theorem 5.7.
+The characterization of the fibrant objects is theorem 5.7.

 =--